jeff-bruemmer/clerk/docs/building.md

-# Building Clerk from Source
+# Building Proserunner from Source

-This guide covers building Clerk's native binary from source using GraalVM.
+This guide covers building Proserunner's native binary from source using GraalVM.

 ## Prerequisites